Mayors on Preparing for an Aging Population

 The USCM is the official nonpartisan organization of cities with populations of 30,000 or more.
 There are 1,393 such cities in the United States, each represented in the conference by its mayor.

-The results of the 108-city survey, Preparing for Aging Populations in America's Cities: A Status Report on Aging in America, are being released at the 85th Winter Meeting of the USCM in Washington, D.C., as part of the USCM Task Force on Aging.
+The results of the 108-city survey, Preparing for Aging Populations in America's Cities: A Status Report on Aging in America, were released in January 2017 at the 85th Winter Meeting of the USCM in Washington, D.C., as part of the USCM Task Force on Aging.

 The number of people in the U.S. age 65 and over is now "somewhere north of 43 million," explains Cochran, adding that in the next four decades the number is reach more than 83 million.